nextflow-io/training/docs/nf_template/5_customizing.md

 ## Custom remote modules

-As an individual or group you may want to keep your own library of modules and/or subworkflows.
+As an individual or group, you may want to keep your own library of modules and/or subworkflows.

 The nf-core modules command comes with two flags for specifying a custom remote: